Blind China activist makes mystery "escape"

 Another activist, He Peirong, told Reuters that Chen had talked with her.

-"His spirits are OK, but he is passing blood and is very weak," she said.
+"His spirits are okay, but he is passing blood and is very weak," she said.
 "His hands won't stop shaking."

 She said Chen was worried about his family.